learn-co-students/emoticon-translator-web-103017/README.md

 secretary of the treasury: Jacob Lew
 ```

-When Ruby loads the the YAML file above, the list of position titles and names would become a hash of keys and values:
+When Ruby loads the YAML file above, the list of position titles and names would become a hash of keys and values:

 ```ruby
 require "yaml"